seattleinvestorsgroup/way-west-apartments/README.md

 ## Tenant Issue Reporting

 Tenants can report maintenance issues using the dedicated form.
 Issues are saved to a Google Spreadsheet for property management tracking.

-To set up the Google Apps Script integration, follow the instructions in `GOOGLE_APPS_SCRIPT_SETUP.md`.